Noel, Missouri: History

-A mosque was established in 2009, and an African Grocery Store which sells headscarves and rugs in 2010; both are located on the Main Street.
-In 2017, the mayor, John Lafley, said that the Muslim refugees "want to practice their Sharia law here, and that's one thing the city won't tolerate".

-On December 28, 2020, an early morning fire broke out at the African Grocery.
+A mosque was established in 2009, and an African grocery store which sells headscarves and rugs in 2010; both are located on Main Street.
+In 2017, the mayor, John Lafley, said that the Muslim refugees "want to practice their Sharia law here, and that's one thing the city won't tolerate."
+On December 28, 2020, an early morning fire broke out at the African grocery.
 It was destroyed.
 The fire spread to the adjacent mosque as well as other businesses.
 One person inside the store suffered extensive burns from which they died.
 A few days after the fire, the Islamic Society of Joplin launched a fundraising campaign to find a new home for the mosque.
 The goal was met, raising $100,480.